christophgil/bash_return/arrays.md

 # Arrays

 This is not really validated.
 Not sure whether this is stable or whether there are memory leaks.
-This should be seen by a Bash insider first.
+This should be seen by a Bash expert first.

 Consider the following function which prints the first n natural numbers.